kean/articles/2019-10-22-swiftui-layout-system.markdown

 layout: post
 title: "SwiftUI Layout System"
 subtitle: Taking a deep dive into SwiftUI layout system
 description: Taking a deep dive into SwiftUI layout system.
-Exploring the basics of the layout process, frames, stacks, alignemnts, spacers, environment, and more.
+Exploring the basics of the layout process, frames, stacks, alignments, spacers, environment, and more.
 date: 2019-10-22 9:00:00 +0300
 category: programming
 tags: programming